SIP Forensic Analysis: What It Is, When You Need It, and How It Works

 Joe Pasma, PE is a licensed professional engineer with more than 40 years of experience working with Structural Insulated Panels and advanced building systems.
 His background includes structural engineering, manufacturing operations, installation oversight, and forensic investigation.

-Through PGS Consulting LLC, Joe works with manufacturers, builders, architects, and project teams to improve technical systems, reduce risk, and strengthen building performance.
+Through PGS Consulting LLC, Joe works with manufacturers, builders, architects, building owners, and project teams to improve technical systems, reduce risk, and strengthen building performance.

 Can Structural Insulated Panels (SIPs) Be Used in Moist or Cold Climates?